Search Results

 Our Staff Discover the heart of Campbells Bay School - our incredible teaching and office staff.
 From passionate educators shaping young minds to our dedicated office team ensuring a seamless experience.
 At Campbells Bay School, we're more than a school; we're a family dedicated to nurturing success and fostering a love for learning.
 Welcome to the warmth, expertise, and inspiration that define our exceptional team!
 Photo L to R - Bevan, Patricia, Christie, Sven Senior Leadership Team Bevan Verryt Principal/Tumuaki principal@campbellsbay.school.nz Christie Birkhead Deputy Principal Year 1-3 christieb@campbellsbay.school.nz Sven Cropp Deputy Principal Year 4-6 svenc@campbellsbay.school.nz Patricia Meder Deputy Principal SENCO patriciam@campbellsbay.school.nz Junior School Year 0/1 Year 2 YEAR 3 Senior School YEAR 4 YEAR 5 YEAR 6 Specialist Teachers Teacher Aides Support Staff

-- Police Vetting | Campbells Bay School
+- CBS PTA | Campbells Bay School

-- Enrolment | Campbells Bay School
+- English | Campbells Bay School

-- ESOL | Campbells Bay School
+- Mathematics | Campbells Bay School

-- Attendance | Campbells Bay School
+- 2026 information | Campbells Bay School

 - Terms of Use | Campbells Bay School